AllanccWang/electronic_projects/LAB5_Planck_constant_experiment/README.md

 * Python module: PySerial [(Reference)](https://www.instructables.com/Capture-Data-From-Arduino-to-CSV-File-Using-PySeri/)

 # Wiring
-after setup the circuit, using a shelter to cover the LED and photoresistor, it is used to avoid other light resource affects the reading voltage value from photoresistor
+after setup the circuit, using a shelter to cover the LED and photoresistor, it is used to avoid other light resource affects the reading voltage value on photoresistor

 <img align="justify" src="practice_Planck_constant_measurement.jpg" alt="PlanckCM1" style="width:60%">